pokt-network/pocket/docs/development/README.md

 ## Maintaining Documentation

-Markdown files based on the following command `find . -name "*.md" | grep -v -e "vendor" -e "app"` are added to the [repository wiki](https://github.com/pokt-network/pocket/wiki).
-To organize the wiki a comment is added to the end of the files e.g. you can find one at the end of this file `<!-- GITHUB_WIKI: guides/development/readme -->`.
-The structure of the comment is to indicate the category (guides), subcategories (development) and file name (readme).
-Looking at the current wiki choose the right placement for the new markdown or simply create a new category.
+Markdown files found by the following command `find . -name "*.md" | grep -v -e "vendor" -e "app"` are added to the [repository wiki](https://github.com/pokt-network/pocket/wiki).

+In order to organize the wiki, a comment is added to the end of each `.md` file we want included.
+For example,  you can find the following at the end of this file `<!-- GITHUB_WIKI: guides/development/readme -->`.
+The structure of the comment is to indicate the category (guides), subcategories (development) and file name (readme): `<!-- GITHUB_WIKI: <category>/<subcategory>/<filename>`.

+If you are adding a new `.md` file that you want to be included in the wiki, you must add a similar comment at the bottom of the file.
+Use your best judgment as to the category/subcategory where you believe it fits best.

 ### Linters